 - (a) Summary of General Responsibilities: The Board of Police Commissioners shall maintain a Police Department in the Town and shall appoint a Chief of Police.
-In addition, the Board of Police Commissioners serves as the traffic authority of the Town. - (b) Membership and Terms: - (1) The Board of Police Commissioners shall consist of five members. - (2) The term of office shall be four years. - (c) The Board of Police Commissioners shall, subject to budgetary limitations, have all of the powers now or hereafter granted to Boards of Police Commissioners by the General Statutes and, in addition to and not in limitation thereof, shall have the power to: - (1) Make all the regulations necessary to organize and maintain the Police Department including, without limitation, the establishment of ranks within said Department and the duties and responsibilities of each such rank. - (2) Appoint and promote members and officers of the Police Department in accordance with said regulations.
+In addition, the Board of Police Commissioners serves as the traffic authority of the Town and is authorized to act as the Civilian Review Board with all powers as set forth in the Connecticut General Statutes. - (b) Membership and Terms: - (1) The Board of Police Commissioners shall consist of five members. - (2) The term of office shall be four years. - (c) The Board of Police Commissioners shall, subject to budgetary limitations, have all of the powers now or hereafter granted to Boards of Police Commissioners by the General Statutes and, in addition to and not in limitation thereof, shall have the power to: - (1) Make all the regulations necessary to organize and maintain the Police Department including, without limitation, the establishment of ranks within said Department and the duties and responsibilities of each such rank. - (2) Appoint and promote members and officers of the Police Department in accordance with said regulations.
 Such members and officers shall continue to hold office during good behavior. - (3) Suspend and remove members and officers of the Police Department for cause in accordance with said regulations.
 A violation of the regulations adopted by the Board of Police Commissioners shall be sufficient cause for removal. - (d) The Chief of the Police Department shall not be dismissed unless written notice of the specific grounds for such dismissal is given, as well as an opportunity to present a defense, personally and by counsel, at a public hearing before the Board of Police Commissioners.
 Such public hearing shall be commenced not less than 5 nor more than 10 days after such notice.
 Any person so dismissed may appeal in the manner described by Section 7-278 of the General Statutes. - (e) The members and officers of the Police Department shall have the authority with respect to the service of criminal process and the enforcement of the criminal laws as vested by the General Statutes in officers and members of an organized police department or force.